 When you're just getting started with Android Studio, it can be very helpful to use an Android app template.
 You can find over a thousand of them for sale on Envato Market:

 1. Project Setup

-Before start exploring Android Studio, you'll first need to download and install it.
+Before you start exploring Android Studio, you'll first need to download and install it.
 Note that you need to have JDK 6 or higher installed.
 If you're on Windows, launch the .exe file and follow the steps of the setup wizard.
 If you're running OS X, mount the disk image by double-clicking it and drag Android Studio to your Applications folder.

 If you've successfully completed the above steps, then your development environment should be set up correctly.
 You're now ready to create your first Android application using Android Studio.
 When you launch Android Studio for the first time, you should be presented with a welcome screen, offering you a number of choices to get you started.

 In this tutorial, we're going to choose the New Project option.
 However, you can choose Import Project if you'd like to import a project from, for example, Eclipse, into Android Studio.
 Android Studio will convert the Eclipse project to an Android Studio project, adding the necessary configuration files for you.

 If you select Open Project from the list of options, you can open projects created with either Android Studio or IntelliJ IDEA.
 By choosing Check out from Version Control, you can check out a copy of a project that's under version control.
 This is a great way to quickly get up to speed with an existing project.